vipulnaik/diet-exercise-health/events/2024/2024-09-25-decision-to-increase-omega-3-supplement-daily-dose.md

 think it makes sense to wait at least 6 months before the next blood test, so that the effect of the supplement increase can be clearly seen.

+## Addendum

+On 2024-09-27 and 2024-09-28, I listened to https://www.youtube.com/watch?v=2Nz7nFlvx9M to get more background on the omega-3 picture.
+Some of the takes from there, that may not be universally agreed upon by other experts:

+* Dietary conversion of ALA to DHA/DPA/EPA is poor (even poorer than I thought) so trying to increase ALA consumption is likely not an effective strategy to increase omega-3 levels (though obviously it's important to make sure to get enough ALA as it's essential)

+* It's unclear if omega-6 reduction is a useful target; increasing long-chain omega-3 directly by taking more of it seems best.
+Omega-6 is not "bad" per se and the value of looking at the ratio is not clear.

+* There is huge variation between people in how their levels of DHA/DPA/EPA respond to a given level of supplementation.

+* Dosing at levels like 1 gram per day should be fairly safe.
+Even going to something like 4-6 grams of long-chain omega-3 is safe (but expensive!).
+It's only at doses in the 25 grams range for people who already have some health issue like high triglycerides, that potentially negative effects are seen.

+All of the above suggest that if the increase in dosage is working directionally but not by enough, I should consider increasing dosage further or adding another omega-3 supplement on top (as different supplements have different strength profiles; the one I am currently having has only DHA and DPA and no EPA, and the existing research has been more focused on EPA with DPA being too new).